 California is an amazing state.
-It has both the highest (Mount Whitney) and the lowest point (Badwater, Death Valley)in United States.
+It has both the highest (Mount Whitney) and the lowest point (Badwater, Death Valley)in the United States.
 The largest living thing in the world, Sequoiadendron giganteum (the giant Sequoia tree) is in California.
-The oldest living things on earth alive today, the Pinus longaeva (Bristlecone Pine) is also in California.
-We have gathered complete set of California Facts For Kids that will help you in learning all about California.
-You are going to learn California information about its name, nicknames, regions, geography, climate, history, statistics, culture, food, state symbols, economy, state government and many interesting california facts for kids.
+The oldest living thing on earth alive today, the Pinus longaeva (Bristlecone Pine) is also in California.
+We have gathered a complete set of California Facts For Kids that will help you in learning all about California.
+You are going to learn California information about its name, nicknames, regions, geography, climate, history, statistics, culture, food, state symbols, economy, state government, and many interesting California facts for kids.

 California Facts For Kids